A subterranean white structure that dances with the prehistoric earthen trenches of Japan’s history.

 Two parallel railway bridges between Årsta and Södermalm in Stockholm, Sweden.

-Featured in Norman Foster's definitive monograph, Norman Foster: A Life in Architecture.
+Featured in Foster + Partners's definitive monograph, Norman Foster: A Life in Architecture.

 Visitor Guide